Colas' Demomaking

 Ambiance 2000 Micron

 The micron demo was the first ambitious project of Move but was unfinished.
 This is a big 3D fly-by featuring a fast SVGA software rendering engine with volumetric fog.
-Way too much time and discussions was spent for organizing this demo.
-On top of that, our 3D artist left the group during the production.
+Way too much time and discussions was spent for organizing this demo and our 3D artist left the group during production.

 Inscene 1999 Magnus Effect

 This demo was mainly designed and coded by Brioche.
-I added my contribution with some additive blitting routines and the 3D engine for the last joke part.
+I piped it with additive blitting routines and the 3D engine for the last joke part.
 The engine is an extension of the Active Edge List (AEL) occlusion culling algorithm used in Quacke / ID software.
-It ensures zero overdraw rasterization and handles transparent surfaces (Quacke does not).
+It is a zero-overdraw rasterization method that handles transparent surfaces.

-The original party release was a open-source demo running under Linux: executable and source code.
+The original party version was a open-source demo for Linux: executable and source code.

 The Party 1998 E-Powder